In Pakistan, a delay in poll results could undercut election integrity

 Early election results from Pakistan showed that candidates affiliated with the Pakistan Tehreek-e-Insaaf (PTI), which is being led from prison by ex-premier Imran Khan, had taken the lead in more than a hundred constituencies across the country.

 Then, the numbers stopped.
-Returning Officers missed the 2 a.m. deadline to deliver their constituencies’ results to Pakistan’s Election Commission, sparking fears that the figures were being altered.
+Returning officers missed the 2 a.m. deadline to deliver their constituencies’ results to Pakistan’s Election Commission, sparking fears that the figures were being altered.
 When the results resumed Friday morning, several constituencies where PTI-backed candidates had been shown in commanding positions flipped.

 Why We Wrote ThisA story focused on